dhrubapwns/ConnectFour/README.md

 # ConnectFour

-Making my first Game in java and testing the lwjgl library and seeing what I can do.
+Making my first Game in java and playing with the lwjgl library and seeing what I can do.